Kitware/CMake/Help/manual/cmake.1.rst

   If ``--presets-file`` is given, presets defined in ``CMakePresets.json`` and ``CMakeUserPresets.json`` will be ignored.

-.. option:: --list-presets
+.. option:: --list-presets[=defined]

   Lists the available build presets.
+With ``defined``, all non-hidden defined build presets are listed, including unavailable presets with the reason they cannot be used.

   .. versionchanged:: 4.4
     ``cmake --build <dir> --list-presets`` no longer needs to be called from